 How AI is reshaping workflows and redefining jobs

-- ▪The paper 'Chaining Tasks, Redefining Work: A Theory of AI Automation' argues AI’s value emerges at the workflow level, not the individual task level.
+- ▪A new paper titled 'Chaining Tasks, Redefining Work: A Theory of AI Automation' argues that AI’s impact is greatest when applied to entire workflows, not just single tasks.

 Opening excerpt (first ~120 words) tap to expand